What Is Data Masking?

 As we’ve noted, data masking is an important protective tool in an organization’s data stack.
 It provides the ability to proactively alter sensitive data that has been collected and stored in order to protect against any potential breach or leakage.

-Another primary benefit of data masking is its role in ensuring regulatory compliance.
+Another primary benefit of data masking is its role in keeping up with compliance and regulations.
 Nearly every modern organization is subject to the multitudinous data privacy and security regulations effective today.
 Whether internal, contractual, or government-enforced, these rules and regulations are only increasing in number and relevance.
 When proactive steps like data masking are taken to protect data at the source, it is much easier to achieve and prove compliance with these rules.

 What Are Data Masking Best Practices?